jgr9881/NEAT-racing-from-scratch/README.md

-Bio-inspired Reinforcement Learning algorithm implemented from scratch.
+Bio-inspired Reinforcement Learning algorithm implemented from scratch and applied to trajectory optimization in a simple 2D racing simulation.
 Inspired by the NeuroEvolution of Augmenting Topologies research paper.